thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 ### Use Chirpy repo and theme
-Jekyl is powerful, but the starting theme you get out-of-the-box is really limited, as you have seen above.
-You can of course use [Jekyll Themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) and you can of course heavily customise your blog.
+Jekyll is powerful, but the starting theme you get out-of-the-box is really limited, as you have seen above.
+You can of course use [Jekyll Themes](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) and you can of course heavily customize your blog.
 But you can just focus on what you have to say, and start with a heavily customized and opinionated theme, suitable for technical blogs.
 Enter [Chirpy](https://chirpy.cotes.page/posts/getting-started/) :rocket: ! ! ! !

-> Αnything documented here is tested for [release 6.2.3](https://github.com/cotes2020/jekyll-theme-chirpy/releases/tag/v6.2.3)
+> Anything documented here is tested for [release 6.2.3](https://github.com/cotes2020/jekyll-theme-chirpy/releases/tag/v6.2.3)
 {: .prompt-info }

 #### Setting up Chirpy
-There are a couple of ways to start with the Chirpy theme, but I personally selected to fork their [original repo](https://github.com/cotes2020/jekyll-theme-chirpy), and do any customisation in my own copy, as required.
+There are a couple of ways to start with the Chirpy theme, but I personally selected to fork their [original repo](https://github.com/cotes2020/jekyll-theme-chirpy), and do any customization in my own copy, as required.

 Sign in to your GitHub account to [fork the Chirpy repo](https://github.com/cotes2020/jekyll-theme-chirpy/fork), and rename it to `USERNAME.github.io`  (USERNAME is your GitHub handle, in my case this is `thotheod`)